evansbenj/Reduced-Representation-Workshop/BasicUnix.md

 `pwd`
 and then hit `return`.

-This should print out the home directory.
-Each backslash indicates the name of a directory.
+This command (short for "print working direcotry" should print out the home directory.
+Each forwardslash divides the name of a directory; the directories listed on the right side are inside the ones that are on the left.

+Now let see what is in this directory.
+Please type this:
+`ls`.
+This command (short for "list") should list all of the files in the directory you are in.
+If you want more information about these files you can type this:
+`ls -l`
+Now each file gets its own line with the name of the file on the right side.
+You should see some letters and numbers which specify who can access and manipulate each file, and also the file size and date that the file was last modified.